rounik-mondal/workshophub/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-This project is a full-stack web application designed to manage learning/educational workshops, including registrations, attendance, material requirements, feedback collection, and certificate generation.
+This project is a full-stack web application designed to manage learning/educational workshops.
+The system handles workshop creation, registrations, attendance tracking, feedback collection, and certificate generation while enforcing strict role-based access control.
 It aims to streamline the entire workshop lifecycle for both organizers and participants.

 ---